webhintio/hint/packages/hint-no-inline-styles/README.md

 <div style="color: blue;"></div>
 ```

-The hint will trigger if you use internal styles
+The hint will trigger if you use internal styles, this is disabled by default

 ```html
 <style>